jamii/jamii.github.com/source/_posts/2015-06-04-three-months-of-rust.markdown

 ## Auto-deref

-Self types are further privileged.
+Method calls are not as simple as they look at first.
 Suppose we have:

 ``` rust
 trait Foo {